percona/percona-postgresql-operator/README.md

     $ cd percona-postgresql-operator
     ```

-2. Deploy the operator with the following command:
+2. Create the ``pgo`` Namespace for the Operator:

     ```
+    $ kubectl create namespace pgo
+    ```

+3. Deploy the operator with the following command:

+    ```
     $ kubectl apply -f ./deploy/operator.yaml
     ```

-3. Percona Server for PostgreSQL cluster can be created with the following command:
+4. Percona Server for PostgreSQL cluster can be created with the following command:

     ```
     $ kubectl apply -f ./deploy/cr.yaml
     ```

-4. You can also deploy PosgreSQL replica at any time as follows:
+5. You can also deploy PosgreSQL replica at any time as follows:

     ```
     $ kubectl apply -f ./deploy/cr-pgreplica.yaml